Marlene Dietrich (album): Release

 The original album was released in 1957 in mono (catalog no. DL 78465) and stereo (catalog no. DL 78465).
 Over the years it was reissued with the same tracklisting, but vary order: Lili Marlene (MCA Coral – COPS 1259), Original Favorites (MCA Records – 202 941-241), Stars Of The Forties (MCA Coral – 5C 052-95752), Ritratto Di...
 (Record Bazaar – RB86), among others.
 In 1974, the Brazilian record label Chantecler, under license from MCA Records, reissued the LP (MCA Records – MCALP-600.068).
 This release was driven by several factors, including the screening of the film The Blue Angel (1930) (which had already been in theaters for nearly four weeks) and the artist's tour in Brazil, which was scheduled for that September.
 This Brazilian edition was distinguished by its cover, which featured a significant alteration from the original: the artwork focused on a close-up of the artist's face, taken from the original photo, and replaced the pink background with a new green background color.

 In June 1982, Billboard reported that Dietrich was included in MCA Records' "Collectibles LP Line", a series of twenty reissued albums drawn from the company's vaults.
-The magazine noted that her inclusion in the series reflected the historical and artistic value of her recordings, even though the immediate commercial appeal was considered less significant compared to other artists aimed at younger audiences.
 The mentioned album was a reissued under the new title Her Complete Decca Recordings (catalog number MCA 1501).
 This re-release was made available in both LP and cassette tape formats.
+This new edition also featured modified cover art and an altered track sequence from the original 1957 version.
 Dave Dexter Jr. of Billboard noted that while the series lacked detailed liner notes, the omission was unlikely to be missed by the public, as the graphics were visually appealing and each LP included at least ten tracks.
-This new edition also featured modified cover art and an altered track sequence from the original 1957 version.